Do you hear about PoE switch?

 We know that some of small network devices can be powered by ethernet, that is, we say PoE.
+PoE switches are the equipment which can power small network device.
 Now there are not only PoE and PoE+, but also UPoE.

 What are their differences?